 Midnatt · A Nordnile Journey

 Five nights in Egypt's Western Desert, timed to the new moon.
-A candlelit lodge, a private astronomer, and the darkest measurable sky on Earth.
+A candlelit lodge, a private astronomer, and one of the darkest accessible places in Egypt, on the published light-pollution maps.*

 Reserve a place